Neural Signals Generate Clinical Notes in the Wild: Implementation Details

 \section{Implementation Details}

 To facilitate reproducibility, we provide the complete source code for constructing the EEG–report benchmark from the Harvard Electroencephalography Database and the EHR database hosted on the Brain Data Science Platform, together with our model implementation, training scripts, data loaders, and pretrained weights at \url{https://anonymous.4open.science/r/CELM-3AF4}.
 Additionally, we provide the detailed implementation details of our approach in this section and the prompts used for the baselines in Appendix~\ref{app:add_exp_details}.
 The dataset utilized for this study is publicly available and can be accessed at \url{https://bdsp.io/content/harvard-eeg-db/4.1/} after obtaining credentialed access.
+Experiments were conducted using multiple NVIDIA RTX 6000 and NVIDIA A100 GPUs with 49GB and 80GB of memory.